qiulimao/pyspider/docs/Deployment.md

     None
 ```

-> Hint for postgresql: you need to create database with encoding utf8 by your own. pyspider will not create database for you.
+> Hint for postgresql: you need to create database with encoding utf8 by your own. weblocust will not create database for you.

 running
 -------